heeseorain/mini_module_abm/index.md

 Welcome to the 2023 mini-module on ABM and behavioural theories.
 Teaching materials can be found below.

-Lecturer: Dr Heeseo Rain Kwon

-Postgraduate Teaching Assistant: Melissa Barrientos
+Lecturer: Dr Heeseo Rain Kwon; Postgraduate Teaching Assistant: Melissa Barrientos

 ## Course outline